anhbaysgalan1/docker-nginx-ssl/README.md

 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx.key -out nginx.crt
 ```

-## Create a local host if you have public domain use it
+## Create a local host OR if you have public domain use it and poit it to server IP where you run nginx

 ```bash
 sudo echo "127.0.0.1 local.jinna.com" >> /etc/hosts